Things To Do In Croatia, As Written By Locals

 What?
-I know that sounds odd, but do you know how close you are to other parts of the Balkans that make for excellent day trips?
+Do you know how close you are to other parts of the Balkans that make for excellent day trips?

 Surrounded by Slovenia, Hungary, Bosnia-Herzegovina, Serbia, and Montenegro, Croatia is an excellent base for exploring the rest of the western Balkan peninsula.
 Day trips from Zagreb include fabulous destinations like Ljubljana and Lake Bled, both in Slovenia.
 In contrast, day trips from Dubrovnik take you to magnificent places like Mostar in Bosnia-Herzegovina and the Bay of Kotor in Montenegro.

-The latter two are UNESCO World Heritage Sites are among the Balkans’ most fabulous places to visit.
+The latter two are UNESCO World Heritage Sites, among the Balkans’ most fabulous places to visit.

 Another recommended excursion is to Bosnia-Herzegovina’s Medjugorje, a renowned Catholic pilgrimage site.

 Join A Cooking Class

 There are several cooking classes to undertake while in Croatia.
 If you have a soft spot for fantastic food and wine and want to learn how to make the most delicious, tasty meat using a traditional method, head to Zadar.
 You’ll find a bespoke, hands-on cooking class and wine tour, perfect for mid-size groups (kids included).